getsentry/sentry-docs/src/collections/_documentation/data-management/relay/pii-config/types.md

 Matches any value.
 This is basically equivalent to a wildcard regex.

-For example, to remove all data with the PII kind `freeform`:
+For example, to remove all data with the PII kind `text`:

 ```json
 {